 Please call the Keene Public Library's Youth Department at (603) 757-1856 to schedule a workshop.

-The Keene PUblic Library can support your curriculum by developing customized booklists, webliographies, and study guides tailored to the unique needs of your students.
+The Keene Public Library can support your curricula by developing customized booklists, webliographies, and study guides tailored to the unique needs of your students.
 If you need book suggestions, you can call us or submit an online form.

 The library provides you and your students a myriad of resources.
 To help students, the library offers study guides, online databases, encyclopedias & websites, as well as thousand of print resources.

 We also offer free academic resources and tutoring from Tutor.com!
 All students in grades K-12 with a library card can use the service to get help with schoolwork.
 Professional online tutors are available each day from 3 until 10 pm to help with all math, science, social studies, and English subjects.
 The SkillsCenter Resource Library is available 24/7, and students can search by keyword and subject for worksheets, lessons, videos and more.
 Students can find resources for specific subjects, standardized tests, resume building, citizenship, GED prep, and college entrance exams.